ben-aaron188/ben-aaron188.github.io/README.md

 ## News

+- 1/2019 **PhD position** on crypto fraud - fully funded 3 or 4 years - we've set a deadline to the 1st of March - more info [here]((https://www.ucl.ac.uk/security-crime-science/sites/security-crime-science/files/dawes_secret_studentships_2019_2.pdf))
 - 1/2019 **Blog post** on our crypto fraud paper on [BMC](http://blogs.biomedcentral.com/on-society/2019/01/22/cryptocurrency-pump-and-dumps/)
 - 12/2018 **Paper on crypto fraud** Josh Kamps and I published a [paper](https://link.springer.com/article/10.1186/s40163-018-0093-5) on cryptocurrency fraud as a crime science problem
 - 12/2018 **Workshop at EuroCSS** Isabelle van der Vegt (UCL), Maximilian Mozes (TU Munich) and I gave a tutorial workshop on Linguistic Temporal Trajectory Analysis in R [[companion website]](https://bkleinberg.net/ltta_workshop/) at this year's [[EuroCSS symposium]](http://symposium.computationalsocialscience.eu/2018/#call)
-- 11/2018 **RA/postdoc position** We are hiring a post-doc for a scoping study on cryptocurrency fraud as an emerging crime problem.
+- 11/2018 **Postdoc position** We are hiring a post-doc for a scoping study on cryptocurrency fraud as an emerging crime problem (upd.: position filled).
 - 10/2018 **Conference talks** Maximilian Mozes will present our work on sentiment shapes on YouTube at [[EuroCSS website]](http://symposium.computationalsocialscience.eu/2018/#call) and I will talk about about joint work with Paul Gill and Isabelle van der Vegt on predicting phase transitions of abusive language adoption
 - 09/2018 **EMNLP paper on sentiment styles in 27k YouTube vlogs** To appear at EMNLP 2018 in Brussels. [[paper]](http://aclweb.org/anthology/D18-1394) [[data]](https://github.com/ben-aaron188/narrative_structures) [[code]](https://github.com/ben-aaron188/naive_context_sentiment)
 - 09/2018 **Joint project with Greater Manchester Police** Together with [Reka Solymosi](https://www.research.manchester.ac.uk/portal/reka.solymosi.html) we will work on threat scanning using data science techniques.